scottish-solitary-waves/scottish-solitary-waves.github.io/_pages/about.md

 Additionally, I will including my open notebook in the [Notebook](/notebook/) section of this webpage.

 This webpage is a work in progress.
 Having set up the main elements I will need to get the project off the ground, I will gradually include more information here and in the other sections of this webpage.

-I have done my best to make this webpage as accessible as possible.
-You can listen to the content of this webpage using the text-to-speech widget at the top left of this page.
-Additionally, I have included a translation widget on the top right.

 If you have any questions, comments, or if you would just like to get in touch, please click [here](/get-in-touch/).